Five Below (NASDAQ:FIVE) Issues Q3 2022 Earnings Guidance

 Five Below Stock Performance

-In other news, Director Zuhairah Scott Washington sold 550 shares of Five Below stock in a transaction that occurred on Thursday, September 15th.
-The shares were sold at an average price of $140.00, for a total transaction of $77,000.00.
-Following the completion of the transaction, the director now directly owns 2,340 shares in the company, valued at $327,600.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders own 1.90% of the company’s stock.
+In other Five Below news, Director Zuhairah Scott Washington sold 550 shares of the company’s stock in a transaction that occurred on Thursday, September 15th.
+The shares were sold at an average price of $140.00, for a total value of $77,000.00.
+Following the completion of the transaction, the director now directly owns 2,340 shares in the company, valued at approximately $327,600.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Company insiders own 1.90% of the company’s stock.

+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Wasatch Advisors Inc. raised its position in shares of Five Below by 21.4% during the first quarter.
+Wasatch Advisors Inc. now owns 2,676,533 shares of the specialty retailer’s stock worth $423,883,000 after acquiring an additional 471,349 shares during the last quarter.
+State Street Corp raised its holdings in Five Below by 0.6% during the 2nd quarter.
+State Street Corp now owns 1,466,046 shares of the specialty retailer’s stock worth $166,294,000 after purchasing an additional 8,651 shares during the last quarter.
+Dimensional Fund Advisors LP lifted its position in shares of Five Below by 3.2% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 395,954 shares of the specialty retailer’s stock worth $62,711,000 after purchasing an additional 12,412 shares during the period.
+Charles Schwab Investment Management Inc. boosted its stake in shares of Five Below by 3.0% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 344,317 shares of the specialty retailer’s stock valued at $54,530,000 after purchasing an additional 10,057 shares during the last quarter.
+Finally, Baird Financial Group Inc. increased its position in shares of Five Below by 3.0% during the first quarter.
+Baird Financial Group Inc. now owns 338,711 shares of the specialty retailer’s stock worth $53,642,000 after buying an additional 9,876 shares during the period.
+96.51% of the stock is owned by institutional investors and hedge funds.

 Five Below, Inc operates as a specialty value retailer in the United States.
 It offers accessories, including socks, sunglasses, jewelry, scarves, gloves, hair accessories, athletic tops and bottoms, and t-shirts, as well as nail polishes, lip glosses, fragrances, and branded cosmetics; and items used to complete and personalize living space, such as glitter lamps, posters, frames, fleece blankets, plush items, pillows, candles, incense, lighting, novelty décor, accent furniture, and related items, as well as provides storage options for the customers room.